By Patti liszkay

 That’s one hard-core Randy Rainbow fan.

 I can’t say what I expected the Randy Rainbow Live show to be.
-I knew that his medium is first and foremost video and that he creates ― prolifically ― his razor-witted videos in his apartment in Queens, New York using a camera and a green screen; so I assumed the show would include video,
+I knew that his medium is first and foremost video and that he creates ― prolifically ― his razor-witted videos in his apartment in Queens, New York using a camera and a green screen; so I assumed the show would include video, and the small band on stage was a clue that there’d be live singing.

 While on stage he mostly sang along to his videos, which played on the screen behind him.